List of people who have opened the Olympic Games: Opening ceremony

-On 12 February 2010, the Governor General of Canada, Michaëlle Jean, opened the 2010 Winter Olympics in Vancouver using the format of the Summer Games declaration by saying in French and English:
+On 12 February 2010, Governor General of Canada Michaëlle Jean opened the 2010 Winter Olympics in Vancouver using the format of the Summer Games declaration by saying in French and English:

+"Je proclame ouverts les Jeux de Vancouver, célébrant les vingt et unième Jeux olympiques d'hiver."

-"I declare open the Games of Vancouver, celebrating the 21st Olympic Winter Games."
+"I declare open the Games of Vancouver, celebrating the XXI Olympic Winter Games."

-On 27 July 2012, Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland, declared the opening of the 2012 London Summer Olympics with the exact format:
+On 27 July 2012, Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland, declared the opening of the London Summer Olympics with the exact format:

 "I declare open the Games of London, celebrating the XXX Olympiad of the modern era."

 On 7 February 2014, Vladimir Putin, the President of the Russian Federation, declares the opening of the 2014 Sochi Winter Olympics by saying: